My love for you is like the collage of a lunatic.

 Now the backdrop to this poetic and somewhat quirky love story is Pleasant Falls Sanatorium; don't let the name fool ya, folks, there wasn't anything pleasant about the place: it was a regular meat-grinder.
 Each day in that hellhole was like a week in the trenches!
 I should know, I spent most of the first world war buried up to my asshole in mud and dead bodies.
 But we're not here to talk about me or my asshole are we?
 No, we 're here to talk about love -- true love.
 You know, that rare kind of love that makes a person wanna forsake all others and change their religion.The kind of love that makes a person go get drunk and tattoo another person's name across their chest in big letters before running naked up and down the city's main strip, professing their love the only way they know how: with incoherent grunting and the occasional drunken shout.

 That's right, folks, you get what I'm talking about.
 Of course, I've never experienced it personally, but I'm sure that one or two of you have, so maybe you can relate.

 I would like to pause here briefly to clarify, once again, that the following tale is not that of Bertram Willard Schitt.
 However I'm obviously a main character in it, otherwise, I wouldn't bother telling it to anyone.

-“Sparks, you crazy sonuvabitch!
-I just bought these shoes yesterday,”whined the pompous little schmuck; then he lifted his leg like a dog and tried to shake the piss off of his foot.
+"Sparks, you crazy sonuvabitch!
+I just bought these shoes last week," whined the pompous little schmuck; then he lifted his leg like a dog and tried to shake the piss from his shoe.